The Vaccinated Travel Lane (VTL) between Singapore and Malaysia allows for quarantine-free air travel!

 c) Visa (if required)

-d) Return ticket (applicable to all, except Permanent Residents of Malaysia and holders of Long-Term Passes).
+d) Return / onward ticket and proof of accommodation (applicable to all, except Permanent Residents of Malaysia and holders of Long-Term Passes).

 Stay In Malaysia